You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

 }

-Code language: PHP (php)
+}Code language: PHP (php)

 To find the category slug, in the WordPress admin, go to Products → Categories.
 You’ll see a table with the image, name, description, slug, and count of each category.
 Just copy the slug and paste it in the code.

-If you don’t want to exclude the categories globally (shop/tax/archive/search), you can replace if ( is_shop() || is_product_taxonomy() || ( is_search() && 'product' === $query->get('post_type') ) )
+If you don’t want to exclude the categories globally (shop/tax/archive/search), you can replace if ( is_shop() || is_product_taxonomy() || ( is_search() && 'product' === $query->get('post_type') ) ) with more targeted checks, for example:

-for AND) to precisely target where products are hidden.
+You can combine these with logical operators (|| for OR, && for AND) to precisely target where products are hidden.

-add_filter( 'woocommerce_product_subcategories_args', 'myfunction_exclude_category_from_subcategories' );
+add_filter( 'woocommerce_product_subcategories_args', 'sw_exclude_category_from_subcategories' );

-add_filter( 'woocommerce_product_categories_widget_args', 'myfunction_exclude_category_from_subcategories' );
+add_filter( 'woocommerce_product_categories_widget_args', 'sw_exclude_category_from_subcategories' );

-function myfunction_exclude_category_from_subcategories( $args ) {
+function sw_exclude_category_from_subcategories( $args ) {

 // You must use the *ID* of the category here, not the slug.